n3phtys/progblog/content/post/nodejs-part-2.md

 There are two special values and types:

 * `undefined` is the value of a variable that has not been given any value.
 In other terms, it's the lack of a value.
 If you forget to set a variable's value, it will contain `undefined`.
 * `null` is a value of type object, but without being an object.
 You can use it to describe a missing value of type object.
 JavaScript itself never sets `null`.
 It's up to you or other programmers to use it, and to decide on what to use it for.
-Some programmers try to not use `null` at all, and some programming languages have gotten rid of it alltogether.
+Some programmers try to not use `null` at all, and some programming languages have gotten rid of it altogether.

     var x;